The Real Risks of Not Wearing a Seatbelt

 The head, chest, and waist are secured down to the seat upon impact.
 Airbags serve as extra cushioning to soften the blow to the steering wheel or dashboard.
 A direct impact to an airbag without a seatbelt is much more brutal.

 New York Car Accidents Lawyer

-If you suffered severe injuries after a car accident caused by another driver, talk to a Fayetteville Car Accidents Lawyer today.
+If you suffered severe injuries after a car accident caused by another driver, talk to a Syracuse Car Accidents Lawyer today.
 You could be eligible to receive compensation for pain and suffering, lost wages, and medical expenses.
 Insurance companies will offer some compensation, but not every insurance company will be able to cover all your needs if your injuries have led to long-lasting damage.

 At Gattuso & Ciotoli, PLLC, we offer our clients four areas of legal practice.
 Call us at (315) 314-8000 for a free consultation today.
-You can find us in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+You can find us in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 Our goal is to help you earn the compensation you need to recover.